corey-f/kaggle_talkingdata2016/README.md

 The data for this project is available on Kaggle.com at this URL: https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data

 ## Required libraries
--Anaconda (Python 2.X)
+- Anaconda (Python 2.X)
--XG Boost
+- XG Boost
--TensorFlow
+- TensorFlow
--Keras
+- Keras

 ## Execution Instructions
 To run the project download all data in place in a "data" folder, then execute the python scripts in this order: